gituser-rk/cmk_livestatus_trafficlight/README.md

 ## GPIO

-I usesed these pins as output for the LEDs:
+I've used these pins as output for the LEDs:
  - RED LED: Port PG6
  - YELLOW LED: Port PG7
  - GREEN LED: Port PA7